 A cash-out refinance replaces your current mortgage with a new one, but this time you’ll borrow extra money to finance your home improvements.
 Borrowing more money means it will take longer to pay off your home, however, your new home loan may have a lower rate than your current one.

 This option often requires you to have about 20% equity as well as meeting all the typical requirement of a home loan such as employment and good credit score.

 If your equity isn’t high enough for a cash-out refi, consider an FHA Title I loan.
 This government-funded loan is for specific home improvements such as energy conservation.
-They cannot be used for "luxury improvements" such as swimming pools or outdoor patios.
+They cannot be used for luxury improvements such as swimming pools and outdoor patios.
 This loan caps at $25,000 with a 20-year repayment period.
 These loans are not widely available, so you’ll want to contact us to see if you qualify.